Diversity Promotion

 13.2%

-• *4 Undergraduate and postgraduate degrees
+• 2 Including undergraduate and postgraduate degrees

 Recruitment and Career Advancement of Non-Japanese Employees